 - Writing sample.
 Discuss your position on an issue in the field of instructional technology and how you hope to address that issue during your studies.
 Your essays should be between 750 and 1000 words and have at least three references.

 - Unofficial transcripts

-- If you are applying for Fall 2018, at least one letter of reference (preferably academic).
+- At least one letter of reference (preferably academic).

 Note: The purpose of the reference letters is to give the committee an additional data point to assess your academic and professional background.
 Hence, it is highly recommended to include both an academic and professional reference as part of your application.
 Applicants do not upload the recommendation letters.
 A note is sent directly to the recommenders from the application system.
 It is advisable to ask more recommenders than required because applications that do not include the required number of reference letters cannot be reviewed by the committee.

 - Applicant must hold a baccalaureate degree from a college or university regarded as standard by a regional or general accrediting agency